Case Study: 309 houses & apartments, Chiltern District Council

 Result

-At the committee meeting in March 2015, members raised concerns about a number of issues, including traffic, sewage and affordable housing.
+At the committee meeting, members raised concerns about a number of issues, including traffic, sewage and affordable housing.
 However, the Chairman reassured members on these issues and stressed the point that the site was already allocated for development in the Chiltern Core Strategy.
 After a lengthy debate, the application was approved by 6 votes to 4.

 Case Studies